Fredmans sånger: Grouping of the songs

-Bellman had public performances known as the Bacchi orden ("Order of Bacchus").
+Bellman had public performances known as the Bacchi orden ("Order of Bacchus"), Bacchus being the Roman god of wine.
 These consisted largely of travesties of the chivalric and society orders of the time, some of which Bellman himself was a member.
 These orders held strict ceremonials, and members were often expected to live a decent and "christian life".
 To be knighted in the Order of Bacchus, the candidate had to have been observed publicly lying in a stupor in the gutter, at least twice.
 Several of the songs from these performances are collected in Songs of Fredman (songs 1–6).

-Songs 18–21 are about death.

 Bellman wrote drinking songs and bible travesties, and also mixed the two genres.
 The holy men from the Old Testament were portrayed as drunks.
 The travesties became popular all over the country, being spread (anonymously) by broadsheets and transcripts.
 Some of Bellman's bible travesties offended the church authorities.
 As shown in a 1768 letter from the Lund chapter, the church attempted to collect all prints and transcripts in circulation of the most popular song, "Gubben Noak", as well as other songs.
 It and eight other biblical travesties are songs 35–43.

-Songs 47–54 are part of a song play about "Bacchus's bankruptcy" (Bacchi konkurs).
-The other songs in the book are not naturally grouped by theme.
+There is some thematic grouping among the songs.
+For instance, songs 18–21 are about death, 35–43 are biblical parodies and 47–54 are part of a song play about "Bacchus's bankruptcy" (Bacchi konkurs).